LCPS

 Access to Architectural Archive:

-LCPS also holds a digital collection of sketches and blueprints from well-known architects of the area.
-To inquire about these documents, please email us, stop by the LCPS office or give us a call (971-704-2016).
-We can search by architect, address or building/business name.
-The collection includes work by John E. Wicks, Charles T. Diamond, Eino E. Isaacson, Ebba Wicks Brown and others.
-Below is a small sample of the information available.
-The total collection contains over 500 pages and counting.
+LCPS also maintains a digital collection of sketches and blueprints from renowned local architects.
+To inquire about these documents, please email us, stop by the LCPS office, or call us at 971-403-6394.
+We can search by architect, address, or building/business name.
+The collection includes architectural work by John E. Wicks, Charles T. Diamond, Eino E. Isaacson, Ebba Wicks Brown, and others.
+Below is a sample of available information.
+The total collection comprises over 500 pages and continues to grow.

-Many of John E. Wicks' earliest buildings, as well as their plans and and other information, were destroyed in the 1922 downtown fire.
-However, more than 25 extant buildings within the commercial district have been identified as designed by Wicks.
+Many of John E. Wicks' earliest buildings, as well as their plans and other information, were destroyed in the 1922 downtown fire.
+However, more than 25 extant buildings within the commercial district have been identified as having been designed by John E Wicks or John and Ebba Wicks.

 - Columbia Hospital - John E. Wicks, 1926